Biden and South Korean leader to consult on how to verify NKorea - ExBulletin

 A d

-The US president opened Saturday by laying a wreath at the Seoul National Cemetery, wearing white gloves and a grim expression as he also burned incense.
-Biden will later meet privately with Yoon, hold a joint press conference and attend a state dinner at the National Museum of Korea.
+The US president opened on Saturday by laying a wreath at Seoul National Cemetery, wearing white gloves and a gloomy expression as he also burned incense and then signed a guest book.
+Biden then welcomed Yoon to the People’s House for a private meeting.
+The couple will later hold a joint press conference and attend a leaders’ dinner at the National Museum of Korea.

 One of the objectives will certainly be a threatening but economically fragile North.
 Yet the two leaders are also keen to highlight their growing business relationship as two Korean industrial stalwarts, Samsung and Hyundai, open major factories in the United States.